 The Nature Conservancy is working with partners across Wisconsin to ensure that people and nature have enough clean water to live and thrive.
 We are protecting the forests and wetlands that help keep our water clean.
 And we are testing new ways to use land and water to meet our needs while protecting water quality and quantity.
 Explore our freshwater work in Wisconsin!

-The Conservancy, farmers and other partners take a targeted approach to improving water quality.
+The Conservancy, farmers and other partners take a targeted approach to improving water quality in the Pecatonica River watershed.

 The Conservancy and partners in Wisconsin and Michigan have developed a plan for conserving and restoring Green Bay.